HiennNek/kiisu-mntm/ReadMe.md

 <details>
 <summary><b>How often is it updated?</b></summary>

-It's actively maintained and kept in sync with upstream Momentum Firmware.
+Weekly.
 Check the [Releases](https://github.com/HiennNek/kiisu-mntm/releases) page for the latest build.

 </details>